waigo/waigo/README.md

 It's great that Waigo provides so many useful features.
 But what if you don't like the way it does something?

-Experience working with other web frameworks has taught us that it's better not to force a particular structure or idiom as there often comes a point where the framework's way of doing things isn't suitable.
+Experience working with other web frameworks taught me that it's better not to force a particular structure or idiom as there often comes a point where the framework's way of doing things isn't suitable.
 Ugly hacks are then usually required to get things working the way they need to.

 Waigo lets you easily [override the core functionality](#extend-and-override) in your app and make it work the way you want.
-All core functionality in Waigo (except the module loader - see below) can be cleanly overridden in this way.
-Of course, there will always be a fundamental file layout structure for your app that Waigo expects but this is very simple and minimal.
+Want to replace core functionality with your own? sure thing.
+Want to simply modify the core functionality without replacing it? no problem.
+Want to bundle up your modifications as a [plugin](#plugins) to distribute to others? it can be done.

 # Getting started